|Duration||1 Year Full-time; 2 Years Part-time|

 What are our graduates doing?

-Completion of the Higher Diploma in Theatre & Performative Practices (2.2 or above), also qualifies students to apply.
-Applicants will be asked to attend a workshop and/or interview with staff from Drama and Theatre Studies.
+Completion of the Higher Diploma in Theatre & Performative Practices (Second Class Honours Grade II or above), also qualifies students to apply.
+Applicants will be asked to attend a workshop and/or interview with staff from the Department of Theatre.
 Screen arrangements may be made in the case of applications from international students.

 Fees and Costs

-The fee for this course is €6,500.
+The Non-EU fee for this course is €16,700.

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course required a deposit, that figure will be deducted from your second-semester fee payment in January.

-EU student fee payment:
+EU student fee payment

 Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+First payment is at registration in August and the second in January.

-International student fee payment:
+International student fee payment

 How can I pay?

-By Credit/Debit card online or by credit transfer.
+You can pay by Credit/Debit card online or by credit transfer.

-If you have any questions on fee payment please email our Fees Office at firstname.lastname@example.org .
+If you have any questions on fee payment please contact the Fees Office.

-How Do I Apply
+How To Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

 Additional Questions (All Applicants)

-Please note you will be required to answer specific additional supplementary questions as part of the online applications process for this programme.
-A copy of these supplementary questions are available to view here: CKE26AdditionalQuestions
+Please note you will be required to provide additional information as part of the online application process for this programme.
+This will include the following:

-The closing date for non-EU applications is 15th JuneApply Now
+The closing date for non-EU applications is 30 June 2023Apply Now